radiac/django-tagulous/docs/installation.rst

 add a new tagulous TagField, then copy the tags back across.

 .. warning::
-    This hasn't been tested with your data, so back up your database first, just in case.
+    This may not have been tested with the latest versions of django-taggit or django-tagging, and hasn't been tested with your data, so back up your database first, just in case.

 1. Create a schema migration to add a ``TextField`` to your tagged model, where we'll temporarily store the tags for that instance.